 The hypothesis these researchers had was that the participants who underwent the best possible self exercise would report less pain than the participants who underwent the neutral writing exercise.

 After completing the different writing exercises, all the participants underwent the cold pressor task.
 They were later asked: "How much pain do you expect during the cold pressor task?" on a scale ranging from 0 = no pain at all to 100 = extreme pain.

-The mean scores of reported pain intensity were systematically lower in the participants who underwent the "Best Possible Self" optimistic exercise compared to the participants in the control group who underwent the neutral writing exercise.
+The mean scores of reported pain intensity were systematically lower in the participants who underwent the "Best Possible Self" optimistic exercise compared with the participants in the control group who underwent the neutral writing exercise.

 These results are meaningful for people with chronic pain.
 While more research is needed about the effect of optimism on non-experimentally induced pain, such as chronic pain, these results are yet another example of our mind's power to regulate pain.
 They are consistent with the numerous findings regarding the prejudicial effect of catastrophic thoughts in chronic pain, which could be understood of the opposite of optimism.
 These researchers studied the other side of that same coin, and the results indicate the same thing: we must not underestimate the influence of our emotions and thoughts in pain.
 Negative thoughts and emotions seem to lead to worse levels of pain, while positive ones seem to have the power to significantly reduce it.
 Nourishing optimistic thoughts and feelings through a positive visualization exercise such as the one used in this investigation could prove helpful for people with chronic pain.